PlayPro/CoreProtect/docs/config.md

 - Commands, such as `/help`
 - Blocks, such as minecraft:stone. *Please note that you must include the namespace (e.g. minecraft:).
 Only `block` actions are affected*
 - Entities, such as minecraft:creeper. *Please note that you must include the namespace.*
-- Filters can also be specified for a particular user, by use of the @ symbol after the specific item id.
-This is especially useful for farms where the same non-player user interacts with the same block. *This will filter the `block`, `kill`, `item` and `container` actions*.
+- Filters can also be specified for a particular user, by use of the @ symbol after the specific item, block, or entity ID. *This will filter the `block`, `kill`, `item` and `container` actions*.

 An example blacklist.txt file would look like this: